-The Authority's Balance Sheet shows a net pension liability of £886,000, deriving from assets valued at £15.783m compared to a liability estimated at £16.669m.
+The Authority's Balance Sheet shows a net pension liability of £310,000, deriving from assets valued at £17.466m compared to a liability estimated at £17.776m.
 Whilst this has an impact on the net worth of the Authority as recorded in the Balance Sheet, statutory arrangements for funding the deficit mean that the financial position of the Authority remains healthy, as the deficit on the scheme will be made good by contributions over the working lives of employees.

-The net pension liability has fallen by $\pounds$ 7.814m from 31 March 2022 (compared to a fall of $\pounds$ 1.995m the previous year).
+The net pension liability has fallen by £576,000 from 31 March 2023 (compared to a fall of £7.814m the previous year).

-Future Funding and Events after 31 March 2023
+Future Funding and Events after 31 March 2024

 In the 2015 Comprehensive Spending Review (CSR), funding for National Parks (through the Defra 'National Parks Grant') was "protected" and it was later confirmed this included an inflationary increase of 1.7% per year for the four years resulting in a rise up to £3,251,501 by 2019/20.
-Single year 'flat cash' settlements have been provided since 2020/21 with the exception of a one-off payment of £440,000 made to all English National Park Authorities in 2022/23 to aid their financial stability.
+Single year 'flat cash' settlements had been provided since 2020/21, with the exception of a one-off payment of £440,000 made to all English National Park Authorities in 2022/23 to aid their financial stability.
+The 2024/25 grant has recently been confirmed as a single-year settlement totalling £3.75m - the original core £3.25m grant, with an uplift of £0.25m revenue and £0.25m capital funds; we have had strong indications of further years of the same amounts to follow.